wurde/jamstack/README.md

 Reasons why this module is a good candidate:

 - Infrastructure is already managed by Terraform.
-- Requirement to use a cloud-agnostic IaC solution.
+- Requirement for a cloud-agnostic IaC solution.

 ## Getting started